ga4gh/refget/docs/specification.md

 - Name-relaxed identity.
 - Length-only compatible.

+### 3. Ancillary attribute management: recommended non-inherent attributes

+In *Section 1: Encoding*, we distinguished between *inherent* and *non-inherent* attributes.
+Here, we specify standardized, useful non-inherent attributes.

+#### 3.2 The `sorted_name_length_pairs` attribute (`RECOMMENDED`)

+The `sorted_name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
+It is `RECOMMENDED` that all seqcol implementations add this attribute to all sequence collections.
+When digested, this attribute provides an identifier for an order-invariant coordinate system for a sequence collection.
+Because it is *non-inherent*, it does not affect the identity (digest) of the collection.
+It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, in the same order.

+Algorithm:

+1. Lump together each name-length pair from the primary collated `names` and `lengths` into an object, like `{"length":123,"name":"chr1"}`.
+2. Canonicalize JSON according to the seqcol spec (using RFC-8785).
+3. Digest each name-length pair string individually.
+4. Sort the digests lexographically.
+5. Add as a non-inherent, non-collated attribute to the sequence collection object.

 ## Footnotes

 ### F1.
 Why use an array-oriented structure instead of a sequence-oriented structure?